primeqa/primeqa/primeqa/mrc/README.md

 R@P=0.9: 10.16% (actual p=90.00%, score threshold=7.425)
 ```

+### Task Arguments

+Some task arguments take references which allow for dynamic imports of existing or
+user-defined functionality.
+For example, to select the `ExtractivePostProcessor` use
+`--postprocessor primeqa.mrc.processors.postprocessors.extractive.ExtractivePostProcessor`.
+Alternatively, a new postprocessor could be written and selected with
+`--postprocessor qualified.path.to.new.postprocessor.NewPostProcessor`.

+For example, if one was implementing a new model which made predictions by means other than
+an extractive head then a `NewPostProcessor` which derived predictions from the model
+outputs would be needed.

+Similarly, when adding support for a new dataset (with a new schema) a new preprocessor would be needed.
+This would be selected by specifying `--preprocessor qualified.path.to.new.postprocessor.NewPreProcessor`
+for the `NewPreProcessor` corresponding to this dataset and schema.

+## Special MRC Features:

- -  PrimeQA also supports special Features for MRC systems as follows:
+PrimeQA also supports special features for MRC systems as follows:

+### Boolean Questions
- -  Answering [Boolean Questions](https://arxiv.org/abs/1905.10044) for TyDI (currently in an inference-only setup).
+Answering [Boolean Questions](https://arxiv.org/abs/1905.10044) for TyDI (currently in an inference-only setup).
 Please read the [details](../boolqa/README.md)):
 ```shell
 python primeqa/mrc/run_mrc.py --model_name_or_path PrimeQA/tydiqa-primary-task-xlm-roberta-large \
        --output_dir ${OUTPUT_DIR} --fp16 --overwrite_cache \